KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

 2. Next, add some styles to your app, so it won’t look bland as you develop it.

-  1. Copy (check out the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md) for help!) these CSS styles:
+  1. Copy (check out the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md) for help!) the below CSS styles and then paste them into the _src/styles.css_ file in Atom.
+These are global styles that apply to the whole app.

       ```
       body {